wp-plugins/pinterest-pin-it-button/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixed: iframe HTML files now include markup so they're not indexed by search engines
+* Fixed: Widget -- URL now defaults to home page and is not required if button style is "user selects image"

 = 1.3.1 =
 * Changed: Modified button JavaScript to be in line with Pinterest's current button embed JavaScript
 * Changed: Split up internal code files for easier maintenance and updates
-* Fixed: For the shortcode, if the attributes "url", "image_url" and/or "description" aren't specified, it will try and use the post's custom page url, image url and/or description if found.
+* Fixed: Shortcode -- If the attributes "url", "image_url" and/or "description" aren't specified, it will try and use the post's custom page url, image url and/or description if found.
 If not found it will default to the post's url, first image in post and post title.
 * Fixed: Changed the way defaults are set upon install so it shouldn't override previous settings
 * Fixed: Uninstall now removes custom post meta fields